 His charming, comedic performance in feature film Not Suitable for Children saw him awarded Best Supporting Actor at the Film Critics’ Circle Award, and nominated for Best Supporting Actor with AACTA.

-Ryan was honoured to be named the GQ Breakthrough Actor of 2015.
-He has been the recipient of the Australians in Film ‘Heath Ledger Scholarship’ and the IF ‘Out of the Box’ award.
-He has received Logie nominations in the categories of Most Outstanding New Talent and Most Popular New Male Talent.
+Ryan was named the GQ Breakthrough Actor of 2015 and has received both the Australians in Film Heath Ledger Scholarship and the IF Out of the Box awards.
+His small screen performances have occasioned Logie nominations in the categories of Most Outstanding New Talent and Most Popular New Male Talent.

 With several main cast TV credits to his name as a teenager, Ryan studied at NIDA, one of the youngest students to be accepted at the institution at the time.
 Upon graduation his career continued with full momentum, including lead roles on series such as Love Child, Tangle and Redfern Now among many others.